User Guide

 -

-deletes the 1st booking in the results of thefind
+find Betsyfollowed bydelete 1deletes the 1st booking in the results of thefindcommand.

 delete: Potential Errors